robert/robert.github.com/_posts/2017-10-24-what-is-a-self-hosting-compiler.md

 ---
 "What language is the Coffeescript compiler written in?"
 I asked my brilliant, witty and insightful colleague Grzegorz Kossakowski.
 "The Coffeescript compiler is written in Coffeescript," he replied.
 Since this statement is clearly stupid, I denounced him as a liar and an idiot and took back all of the nice things I had said about him.

 After I had calmed down and paid for his jacket to be dry-cleaned, Greg was nice enough to explain self-hosting, a technique that really does allow the Coffeescript compiler to be written in Coffeescript.
+A self-hosting compiler is one that can compile its own source code.
 I used this information to create Gluby, an asinine new programming language that also has a self-hosted compiler.
 It is syntactically identical to Ruby, except instead of writing `=`, you write the actual word `EQUALS`.
 You can't write the actual word `EQUALS` anywhere else in your program otherwise it will break.
 This essay explains self-hosting and introduces v0.1 of Gluby.

 <p align="center">
 <img src="/images/glubycode.jpg" width="500"/>